 Be honest: are you a little surprised at how easy it is to take the first steps into creating beautifully lit photos?
 Most people are, when they try it for the first time.

 I love this stuff.
 Always have, since I started doing it over 25 years ago.
 And it is really easy to learn, but you have to actually do it to learn it.
 I can explain to you how to ride a bicycle, but until you get on one and actually do it, you won't really know how.

 And that's exactly what these guys are doing here.
 And every single one of them was coming up with photos just like the ones above in relatively short order.
 Just by playing around.

 And that is the secret: you have to actually do it.
 You have to play.
 You have to experiment.
 And if you are willing to do that, you'll learn this stuff very quickly.

 But there are lots of ways to shape your off-camera light—and even more interesting ways to use your umbrella.
-We'll take a look at bouncing your off-camera flash off of walls and ceilings.
+We'll take a look at that next.

 New to Strobist?
 Start here | Or jump right to Lighting 101